 In difficult times, particularly ones that stretch on for months, it’s natural to fall into a leadership slump.
 But with the mass exodus of employees culminating in what is being called the Great Resignation, there’s never been a more urgent time to recommit to the values that made you a great leader and learn new skills to carry you and your team forward during and after the pandemic.

-Craig Fischer, director of leadership and organizational development and clinical faculty member for the Washington State University Elson S. Floyd College of Medicine, has spent the past 15 years coaching and consulting leaders to drive organizational change.
+Craig Fischer, former director of leadership and organizational development and clinical faculty member for the Washington State University Elson S. Floyd College of Medicine, has spent the past 15 years coaching and consulting leaders to drive organizational change.
 His work includes coaching the College of Medicine’s physician and administrative leaders during COVID-19 and bringing those same lessons to medical students as part of the college’s unique leadership certificate program required for every MD graduate.
 Though he’s seen nearly every issue leaders and organizations can experience, he says the pandemic is unique.

 “COVID-19 created a convergence of business, employee, health and community issues that few leaders have ever faced, not to mention the impact it had on their own personal lives,” said Fischer.
 “For awhile, everyone was just in survival mode, but now we’re seeing all the cracks from those months of stress on the business and the team, particularly as the work-from-home model persists.
 It’s time for leaders to re-focus on their employees or risk erosion of the company culture, the workforce, and the bottom line.”